HarshKM003/Wheat_kernel_classifier/README.md

 This is a wheat kernel classifier web application.

 Data Description:
-Data Description: This dataset predicts the type of kernel based on the different indicators as below:
+This dataset predicts the type of kernel based on the different indicators as below:
 To construct the data, seven geometric parameters of wheat kernels were measured:
 1. Area A,
 2. Perimeter P,